AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/extending-analytics.md

 </span>
 ```

 At page load, all `data-tracking` attributes will be collected and added to the event store of the ContextHub, where they can be mapped to Adobe Analytics events.
-Les événements qui ne sont pas mappés ne seront pas suivis par Adobe Analytics.
+Les événements non mappés ne seront pas suivis par Adobe Analytics.
 See [Connecting to Adobe Analytics](/help/sites-administering/adobeanalytics.md) for more details about mapping events.

 ### Suivi d’événements personnalisés après le chargement d’une page {#tracking-custom-events-after-page-load}